TeachingKidsProgramming/TeachingKidsProgramming.Java/tkp-lesson-plans/course100.md

 ***
 ## 5 Steps to teaching TKP Courseware

 TKP Courseware is designed to be **instructor-led by K-12 teachers** (middle school is our core audience).
 TKP teachers do not need to be professional Java developers, but they should expect to learn programming by completing the TKPJava courseware themselves prior to teaching it.
-TKP Java Courseware is a set of custom Java (code) libraries, teacher lesson plans (Penflip) and YouTube screencast videos.
+TKP Java Courseware is a set of custom Java (code) libraries, teacher lesson plans (GitHub) and YouTube screencast videos.

 _Note: If you are familiar with coding in Java, you can start by directly downloading the **TKPJava** code and Eclipse editor settings from Github (detailed desktop installation instructions on Github) :octocat: [here](https://github.com/TeachingKidsProgramming/TeachingKidsProgramming.Java/blob/master/README.md)._